fieldtrip/website/tutorial/mvpa_light.md

 ## Classification of time-frequency data

-The techniques we explored for _samples x chan x time_ data seamlessly generalize to more complex datasets.
+The techniques we explored for 3-D _samples x chan x time_ data seamlessly generalize to higher-dimensional datasets.
-For instance, let us consider a 4-D _samples x chan x freq x time_ dataset.
-To start we first perform a time-frequency analysis of the data (see [Time-frequency analysis using Hanning window, multitapers and wavelets](http://www.fieldtriptoolbox.org/tutorial/timefrequencyanalysis/) for details on time-frequency analysis).
+For instance, let us consider 4-D _samples x chan x freq x time_ data.
+We create such a dataset by performing a time-frequency analysis on the timelocked data (see [Time-frequency analysis using Hanning window, multitapers and wavelets](http://www.fieldtriptoolbox.org/tutorial/timefrequencyanalysis/) for details on time-frequency analysis).